EnhancedNetwork/TOHE-Docs/Resources.md

 - `DenyName.txt`: A list of names that will be filtered out of the game.

 - `Moderators.txt`: A list of friendcodes that will receive a nice Moderator tag (editable via `...\Among Us\Language\english.dat`) as well as permissions to moderate your lobby (such as using the commands near the top of the page).
 Only grant users you trust these permissions!
+(NOTE: `english.dat` is only if you are on the English Translation of base game Among Us.
+If you are using another Translation, please rename the english part to the translation you are using. (ie: `Spanish.dat/SChinese.dat/Latam.dat`/so on.)
+A list of all base game supported translations can be found on the [Resources](./Resources.html) Page.)

 - `template.txt`: You can modify the `welcome` and `onMeeting` messages here.
 You can also add custom templates here as well following the same format as `welcome` & `onMeeting` use.

 - `VIP-List.txt`: A list of friendcodes that will be given a sweet VIP tag (editable via `...\Among Us\Language\english.dat`) as well as permissions to change their name color.
+(NOTE: `english.dat` is only if you are on the English Translation of base game Among Us.
+If you are using another Translation, please rename the english part to the translation you are using. (ie: `Spanish.dat/SChinese.dat/Latam.dat`/so on.)
+A list of all base game supported translations can be found on the [Resources](./Resources.html) Page.)

 - `WhiteList.txt`: A list of friendcodes that will be exempt from blacklisted platforms, along with level requirements.

-> From: The Enhanced Network + NotPyro404
+> From: The Enhanced Network + Compiling: NotPyro404
 </details>
 <br>
 <details>